-It's key to have the right agent on your team when shopping for new construction, and is here to help you navigate through your options in the Mineral Wells area.
+It's key to have a savvy agent as your partner when shopping for new construction, and is here to help you navigate through your options in the Mineral Wells area.

-People that buy brand new homes in a development don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
+Buyers of brand new homes in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price.
+Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Finding you a new home that meets your needs and matches your budget will be my #1 priority.
+At Ender & Associates Realty, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at